 Don’t neglect your mailing list!
 Grow your list and regularly send emails that are supremely useful to subscribers.
 There are a lot of methods for growing a mailing list, but the most common one is to give away a compelling freebie in exchange for an email address.
 In order to send useful emails, you should segment your mailing list and personalize the emails each segment gets.

 You can automate segmentation by having your signup forms connect to different lists.
 For example, let’s say you run a blog about blogging.
-You cover a bunch of topics, including work from home advice and using Facebook ads.
-If you have a blog post that covers a work from home topic, your embedded signup form will connect to your work from home mailing list, and your subscribers will only get related information.
-When you send an email, you can give subscribers the option to sign up for other streams so they don’t miss the info they want.
+You cover many topics, including work-from-home advice and using Facebook ads.
+When you send an email, you can allow subscribers to sign up for other streams so they don’t miss the info they want.

-Unless you’re using your blog as a sort of diary and you don’t care if people read it, you have to keep an eye on your traffic.
-Traffic doesn’t magically happen even if you’re the greatest undiscovered blogger to ever happen to a niche.
-Set a traffic goal, make a plan for getting there, reassess your plan along the way, change the plan as needed, repeat.
-Figure out where it’s coming from, when it spikes and when it dies down.
+Unless you’re using your blog as a diary and don’t care if people read it, you must watch your traffic.
+Traffic doesn’t magically happen, even if you’re the greatest undiscovered blogger to ever happen to a niche.
+Set a traffic goal, plan for getting there, reassess your plan along the way, change the plan as needed, repeat.
+Figure out where it’s coming from, when it spikes, and when it dies down.

-What you’ll find is that a lot of your traffic comes from a handful of posts and that even if you blog daily.
+You’ll find that a lot of your traffic comes from a handful of posts, even if you blog daily.
 That’s not necessarily why you’re getting traffic.
 When you figure out where your traffic is coming from.
 You can capitalize on it.
 You can take those successful blog posts and update them, expand them, write spin-offs and submit them as guest posts, promote them in your newsletter, run social media ads, etc.

-Guest posting and regularly commenting on other industry blog posts let you tap into other established audiences and learn more about what people want.
+Guest posting and regularly commenting on other industry blog posts let you tap into established audiences and learn more about what people want.
 Reach out to successful blogs in your industry.
-Even smaller ones that may have a dedicated following, and ask about opportunities to write for them.
+Even smaller ones may have a dedicated following and ask about opportunities to write for them.